 Dermatology technicians who possess RMA or CCMA certification must adhere to continuing education credit requirements.
 Otherwise, as with any medical profession, dermatology technicians must keep current with updates to medical technology and procedures.
 Technicians can also enroll in further education to become nurses.

 Professional organizations and healthcare facilities host annual dermatology conferences and workshops for dermatology technicians.
 Lasting anywhere from 2-5 days, these meetings feature several symposia and interactive workshops.
 Dermatology seminars, which last 2-3 days, allow attendees to obtain continuing medical education credits.
 Dermatology technicians can learn about new procedures in areas such as age reversal, facial rejuvenation and acne treatment.

-The U.S. Bureau of Labor Statistics reported that there were 591,300 medical assistant jobs in 2014.
+The U.S. Bureau of Labor Statistics reported that there were 601,240 medical assistants employed across the nation in 2015.
 According to the BLS, for the decade between 2014 and 2024, job growth for medical assistant field is set to increase by 23%, much faster than the average.
 As reported in May 2015, the median annual salary for medical assistants is $30,590.

 Dermatology technician training is available through one-year medical assistant certificate programs and two-year medical assistant associate's degree programs.
 To become certified medical assistants, students are trained with in-class coursework as well as hands-on lab work.